Spacejazz/HoloView/README.md

 # HoloView
-An AR NFT viewer for Universal Profiles avaialble on Android and IOS devloped by the team at [Reality Crisis](https://realitycrisis.io/)
+We believe there is high demand for better interaction between digital assets, Nfts, and their owners.
+Our team at Reality Crisis believes AR is a solution, and we want to help bridge the gap.

 ![Sneek Peak](https://gitlab.com/igor.dmitrus1/lukso_nft/-/raw/Develop/images/holoview.gif)